xjie0403/animats-1/README.md

 animats
 =======

-This is for CS263C.
+This project is for CS263C.

-sup Ross!